Introduction to Ostara

 Balance is another key theme of Ostara, as the spring equinox is one of the two days in the year when day and night are of equal length.
 This moment of perfect equilibrium teaches us the importance of finding harmony in our own lives—between work and rest, giving and receiving, and action and reflection.
 As the light continues to grow stronger, Ostara encourages us to seek balance between our inner and outer worlds, ensuring that we nurture both our physical and spiritual well-being.
 Just as nature moves forward in perfect rhythm, we are reminded to trust in the flow of life, maintaining balance as we transition into new phases of growth and renewal.

-The Goddess Eostre
+The Anglo Saxon Goddess Eostre

 As the goddess of spring and renewal, Eostre teaches us the importance of embracing change and the cycles of life.
 Just as the Earth awakens from the cold stillness of winter, we too experience periods of dormancy followed by growth and transformation.
 Her association with the spring equinox reminds us that balance is essential—light and dark, endings and beginnings, work and rest all coexist in harmony.
 By honoring Eostre, we learn to trust in the natural flow of life, recognizing that every ending makes way for a fresh start.
 She encourages us to welcome new opportunities, nurture our dreams, and embrace the possibilities that come with each new season.